tsujamin/srs-hhvm-notebook/presentation.md

  - Memory: 4x4G DDR3 memory at 1600MHz (no swap partiton)
  - internal ssd for HHVM builds
  - Release configuration
- - Appache Benchmark (ab) with various levels of concurrency and test lengths
+ - Apache Benchmark (ab) with various levels of concurrency and test lengths

 ##Results:
  - Results were graphed as surfaces using Matlab